TypeScript Quickstart

 console.info('Hello, World!');

-});Use the SpacetimeDB CLI to call reducers and query your data directly.
+});Open a new terminal and navigate to your project directory.
+Then use the SpacetimeDB CLI to call reducers and query your data directly.

 # Call the add reducer to insert a person

-spacetime call <database-name> add Alice
+spacetime call add Alice

 # Query the person table

-spacetime sql <database-name> "SELECT * FROM person"
+spacetime sql "SELECT * FROM person"

 name